 Enjoy your garden

-Finally, after all the hard work you put into your landscaping, enjoy the biodiversity of your space.
+Finally, after all the hard work you put into creating and decorating your space, enjoy the biodiversity of your space.
 Sit on your deck or patio.
 Take a walk amongst the trees and flowers.
 Enjoy the colors and textures.
 Revel in the sounds of the birds mating, and feeding.
 Sit out on a cool evening and watch the fireflies play.
 It is exhilarating.
 Feel your blood pressure go down.
 Feel your mood improve.
 You will be so glad you took the time to landscape for biodiversity.